IoannisArmamentos/NorthernLights/README.md

 By default, the map is zoomed into my region.
 If there is a problem with the coordinates, then NaN NaN appears.

 **OpenWeather** <br>
 Using the One Call API from https://openweathermap.org/api/one-call-api , we can get all the essential weather data for a specific location in json format.
 The json response can be translated to typescript with a tool like http://json2ts.com/ .
+It looks like this: https://api.openweathermap.org/data/2.5/onecall?lat=39.3666&lon=22.9507&appid=5fb1dc554c8f1fda3541e7f155802c28&units=metric

 **WeatherForecast.cs** <br>
 Declaring classes and variables.
 Date comes in *double dt* Unix timestamp that needs proper converting. <br>